Rackspace Monitoring FAQ

 How is Rackspace Monitoring billed?

-Rackspace Monitoring bills by hourly usage based on how many checks were running in that hour, and from how many monitoring zones were involved.
+Rackspace Monitoring bills by hourly usage based on how many checks were running in that hour, and how many monitoring zones were involved.
 Adjusting your usage is quick and easy, and this flexibility can help reduce unnecessary costs.

 What is a notification plan?